rybakj/page_networks/README.md

 $$ \text{score} = \frac{ \text{median}(relevant) - \text{median}(irrelevant)}{ \sigma(relevant) + \sigma(irrelevant) }, $$

-where $ relevant $ and $ irrelevant $ are rankings of evaluation set pages labelled 1 and 0 respectively.
+where $ relevant $ and $ irrelevant $ are rankings of evaluation set pages labelled 1 and 0 respectively, and $ \sigma $ is a standard deviation.

 # Evaluation of proposed changes